yassirfariz/Mare/README.md

 # Note that this project is not fully completed and it will be supported until Q4 2025
 ## Rendering
 #### Graphics is being renderd using 2d canvas context wich is so powerfull
-but not as fast as pure WebGl wich uses GLSL for shaders rendering using the core of graphics it may come in future updates as an option when making
+but not as fast as pure WebGl wich uses GLSL for shaders rendering it may come in future updates as an option
-## Math
 ### Vectors
 #### this simulation library provides an easy to use Vector system in 2d space
 it uses this syntaxe